Bruno Taut: Turkey

 Offered a position as Professor of Architecture at the State Academy of Fine Arts in Istanbul (currently, Mimar Sinan Fine Arts University), Taut relocated to Turkey in 1936.
-In Ankara he joined other German wartime exiles, including Martin Wagner and Taut's associate Franz Hillinger, who arrived in 1938.
-Some of Taut's work was received unfavorably, however, and labeled as "cubic".
-In a letter to a Japanese friend he wrote, "They gave me a great opportunity in that they gave me freedom for my craft.
+In Ankara, he joined other German wartime exiles, including Martin Wagner and Taut's associate Franz Hillinger, who arrived in 1938.
+Some of Taut's work was received unfavorably, however, and labelled as "cubic".
+In a letter to a Japanese friend, he wrote, "They gave me a great opportunity in that they gave me freedom for my craft.
 I will make a building that is not 'cubic'; they are calling all modernism cubic.
 For this building, I am thinking of using some Turkish motifs."
-He proceeded to design his own house in İstanbul's Ortaköy neighborhood, bridging the architectural traditions of his exile existence.
+He proceeded to design his own house in İstanbul's Ortaköy neighbourhood, bridging the architectural traditions of his exile existence.
 His studio resembled that of the Einstein Tower in Potsdam, while the front view recalled a Japanese pagoda.

 After leaving Germany, Taut gradually moved away from modernism.
 A colleague remarked that "Like everyone who gets old, Taut is stuck with Renaissance principles and cannot find a way towards the new!
 I am very disappointed...
 It is a shame for such an avant-gardist."

 Before his death in 1938, Taut wrote at least one more book and designed a number of educational buildings in Ankara and Trabzon under commissions from the Turkish Ministry of Education.
 The most significant of these buildings were the Faculty of Languages, History and Geography at Ankara University, Ankara Atatürk High School and Trabzon High School.
 His last building project, the Cebeci School, was left unfinished.
 Taut's final work, one month before his death, was the catafalque that was used for the official state funeral of Mustafa Kemal Atatürk on 21 November 1938 in Ankara.
 It was a simple design, consisting of large wooden columns and a flag that covered the coffin.

 Taut died on 24 December 1938 and was laid to rest at the Edirnekapı Martyr's Cemetery in Istanbul as its first and only non-Muslim.